 How Does Market Sentiment Affect Oil Prices?

 Market sentiment describes the overall attitude of traders towards a particular financial asset.
 This can be reflected through price movements which reveal the overall tone and feel from buyers and sellers.
-If the price is increasing then this is what we call a bullish market sentiment and in the same respect, if the price is decreasing, we call this a bearish market sentiment.
-If traders believe that demand and supply levels are going to change drastically at a certain point then this can be reflected in the Crude Oil market as prices could increase or decrease to support the market sentiment.
-If traders believed that demand levels are likely to increase then this will cause oil prices to hike, whereas, if they thought that demand levels will decrease at some point then this would have an opposite effect on oil prices.
+If the price is increasing then this is what we call a bullish market sentiment.
+In the same respect, if the price is decreasing, we call this a bearish market sentiment.
+If traders believe that demand and supply levels are going to change drastically at a certain point then this can be reflected in the Crude Oil market.
+Prices could increase or decrease to support the market sentiment.
+If traders believed that demand levels are likely to increase then this will cause oil prices to hike.

 If you are interested in trading oil then check out our ‘How to Trade Brent and WTI Crude Oil’.